trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

-1. Change named PitchSegment, PitchClassSegment repr to string content.

-2. Refactor ChordalSpacingSpecifier to map over segments.
+1. Refactor ChordalSpacingSpecifier to map over segments.
     Like ArpeggiationSpacingSpecifier.

-3. Integrate ArpeggiationSpecifier.
+2. Integrate ArpeggiationSpecifier.
     Generalize to work on a per-stage basis.

-4. Generalize ChordalSpacingSpecifier to work on a per-stage basis.
+3. Generalize ChordalSpacingSpecifier to work on a per-stage basis.

-5. Generalize ...
+4. Generalize ...
         RegisterInterpolationSpecifier
         RegisterSpecifier
         RegisterToOctaveSpecifier
         RegisterTransitionSpecifier
     ... to work on a per-stage basis.

-6. Build segment 2.2.
+5. Build segment 2.2.

-7. Implement sinus registration.
+6. Implement sinus registration.
 Sinus contour [..., 0, 1, 0, -1, 0, 1, 0, -1,
     0, ...] with relatively wide figuration that differs arpeggiation.
 Centers on a single octave.
 Register interpolation moves the material gradually up or down.

-8. Implement RegistrationSpecifier multistage (breakpoint) contours
+7. Implement RegistrationSpecifier multistage (breakpoint) contours

-9. Teach FigureMaker about ClusterSpecifier (cluster resonance).
+8. Teach FigureMaker about ClusterSpecifier (cluster resonance).

-10. Teach FigureAccumulator to populate _all_voice_names from ScoreTemplate.
+9. Teach FigureAccumulator to populate _all_voice_names from ScoreTemplate.
     Not at initialization but at class definition.

-11. Equip SegmentMaker with label_voices property.
+10. Equip SegmentMaker with label_voices property.

-12. Implement baca.left_pedal(), baca.middle_pedal(), baca.right_pedal().
+11. Implement baca.left_pedal(), baca.middle_pedal(), baca.right_pedal().

-13. Extend selectors to work with named figures.
+12. Extend selectors to work with named figures.

-14. Refactor nested SegmentMaker.append_specifiers() signature from ...
+13. Refactor nested SegmentMaker.append_specifiers() signature from ...
         segment_maker.append_specifiers(
             ('Piano Music Voice 1', baca.select.stages(1, Infinity)),
             [